 The London Eye is very impressive, and one of the most popular paid attractions in all of Great Britain.
 I think it is a great stop to add to your 3 days in London list of things to do.

-Day 2: Visit London’s Parks and Palaces and Museums On Day 2 Of Your 3 Days In London
+Day 2: Visit London’s Parks, Palaces and Museums On Day 2 Of Your 3 Days In London

 Stop 1: Green Park Is A Beautiful Place In London To Take A Leisurely Stroll

-Green Park is one of the beautiful places in London I think you will enjoy it during your 3 days in London.
+Green Park is one of the most beautiful places in London I think you will enjoy it during your 3 days in London.

 Stop 2: Buckingham Palace Is A Majestic Place To Visit